HorusGoul/rtmp-social-multicast/README.md

 $ cp .env.template .env
 ```

-4. Open and fill the `.env` file and fill it with the configuration for the platforms you want to stream to.
+4. Open and fill the `.env` file and fill it with the configuration for the platforms you want to stream.

     - [Configuring YouTube](#Configuring%20YouTube)
     - [Configuring Twitch](#Configuring%20Twitch)